simplajs/simpla-text/README.md

 </h1>
 ```

-You can also force `inline` mode manually by setting the `inline` property on simpla-text
+You can also force `inline` mode by setting the `inline` property on simpla-text

 ```html
 <!-- Inline content, line breaks only -->